oinanoanalysis/h5oina/H5OINAFile.md

 _Electron Image 1_ and _Electron Image 2_ are stored in all the _.h5oina_ files.

 :label: Added in version 3.0 support for line scans
-:label: Added in version 2.0 support for electron images and EDS only acquisitions
+<br>:label: Added in version 2.0 support for electron images and EDS only acquisitions

 AZtec project: